-- Local people, not unelected quangos such as the National Infrastructure Commission, should be in the driving seat. - The amount of development, and its timescale, should be based on natural growth and migration, not arbitrarily inflated figures. - Job creation should reflect Oxfordshire's existing skill base and requirements, while addressing areas of need to reduce unsustainable commuting.
+- Local people, not unelected quangos such as the National Infrastructure Commission, should be in the driving seat. - The amount of development, and its timescale, should be based on natural growth and migration, not arbitrarily inflated figures. - Job creation should reflect Oxfordshire's existing skill base and requirements, while addressing areas of real need to reduce unsustainable commuting.
 Contribution to the UK economy can be made by acknowledging and supporting Oxfordshire's role as a seed-bed for innovation across the country, not as the primary place for expansion. - The priority for development should be genuinely affordable (ie low-cost) housing made available, in perpetuity, to address local need.
 The open market has proved spectacularly incapable of delivering this, so we need to explore alternatives including social housing. - Urban brownfield land should be developed first, with high density of development as standard.
-Green Belt and AONB land should only be considered as a last resort under exceptional circumstances; - Intelligent design is required to support healthy and sustainable communities and help meet our climate change targets.
+Green Belt and AONB land should only be considered as a last resort under truly exceptional circumstances and when it can be publicly demonstrated there is no acceptable alternative. - Intelligent design is required to support healthy and sustainable communities and help meet our climate change targets.